 Let’s get straight to the point.
 The FDA defines a device as “substantially equivalent” if it is at least as safe and effective as a legally marketed device, also known as a “predicate device.”
 Your Premarket Notification 510(k) is essentially a detailed argument, backed by data, that proves this point.
 You’re not claiming your device is identical, but that any differences don’t raise new questions about its safety or effectiveness.
 This is a critical distinction that frames your entire submission strategy and the evidence you’ll need to provide to the agency.

-How the FDA Determines Equivalence
+How Does the FDA Decide on Equivalence?

 So, how does the FDA actually decide if your device meets the bar?
 They look at a few key factors.
 A device is considered substantially equivalent if it has the same intended use as the predicate device and the same technological characteristics.
 If your device has the same intended use but different technology, you can still demonstrate equivalence.
 However, you must show that the new technology doesn’t create new safety or effectiveness concerns.
 You’ll need to provide robust scientific evidence and performance data to prove your device is just as safe and effective as the predicate.